Aliases for RPS27A Gene

 GeneCards Summary for RPS27A Gene

 RPS27A (Ribosomal Protein S27a) is a Protein Coding gene.
-Diseases associated with RPS27A include Oculopharyngeal Muscular Dystrophy and Corticobasal Degeneration.
-Among its related pathways are Interferon gamma signaling and Activated TLR4 signalling.
+Diseases associated with RPS27A include Corticobasal Degeneration and Oculopharyngeal Muscular Dystrophy.
+Among its related pathways are HIV Life Cycle and DNA Double-Strand Break Repair.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+An important paralog of this gene is NEDD8.

 UniProtKB/Swiss-Prot for RPS27A Gene